electricalwind/tuna/docs/languagemodelling.md

 * kneser ney
 * maximum likelihood
 * modified kneser ney
-* witten Bell
+* Witten Bell

-All of this smoother can be access through the Factory KylmSmootherFactory to be used straight in the constructor.
+All of this smoother can be accessed through the Factory KylmSmootherFactory to be used straight in the constructor.

 ## How to use the tool